07 May 2025

 Amelia B Edwards: The 'Queen of Egyptology'

-In this book, Carl Graves explores the private life of EES founder Amelia B Edwards and unpacks her journey to founding the Egypt Exploration Fund (aka Society).
+In this book, Carl Graves explores the private life of Amelia B Edwards and unpacks her journey to founding the Egypt Exploration Society.

 Cover for the book 'Amelia B Edwards: The 'Queen of Egyptology'' by Carl Graves.